Spaces of smooth embeddings and configuration categories: Introduction

 where $\Gamma$ denotes the space of sections of a fiber bundle with base $M$ and fiber over $x \in M$ given by the space of pairs $(y,F)$ with $y\in N$ and $F$ a derived map from $\config(T_x M)$ to $\config(T_{y} N)$ over $\fin$. \end{thm}

 The vertical maps are forgetful maps.
 The horizontal maps are essentially restriction maps.
 To understand the lower one, we have the theorem of Smale-Hirsch which says that $\imm(M,N)$ is weakly equivalent to the space of sections of a fiber bundle with base $M$ and fiber over $x\in M$ consisting of pairs $(y,A)$ where $y\in N$ and $A$ is a linear embedding $T_x M \to T_yN$.

-The main ingredient that we use to prove theorem $\ref{thm-mainintro}$ is manifold calculus (alias embedding calculus).
-Manifold calculus is a multi-local to global principle --- multi-local refers to arbitrarily small neighborhoods of finite subsets of a space.
-One obtains a Taylor tower $\emb(M,N) \to T_k \emb(M,N)$, where $k \geq 0$, in which $T_k \emb(-,N)$ is a universal functorial approximation to $\emb(-,N)$ having the property that $\emb(U,N) \simeq T_k \emb(U,N)$ for $U$ a standard open neighborhood of a configuration of $k$ or fewer points in $M$.
-We refer the reader to \cite{WeissEmb}, \cite{GoWeEmb} and \cite{BoavidaWeiss} for more details.
-In good cases, such as when the codimension is at least $3$, this tower converges (Goodwillie-Klein \cite{GK1} and \cite{GK2}).
+The codimension restriction in Theorem \ref{eq:squaremain} comes from the deep multiple disjunction lemmas of Goodwillie \cite{GoThes} and Goodwillie-Klein \cite{GK1}, \cite{GK2} as explained in Goodwillie-Weiss \cite{GoWeEmb}.